binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

             http://bugs.jquery.com/ticket/11290

     * To install RetireJS locally to your project and run as a git precommit-hook.
-    There is an NPM package that can help us with this called `precommit-hook` which installs the git pre-commit hook into the usual `.git/hooks/pre-commit` file of your projects repository.
+    There is an NPM package that can help us with this, called `precommit-hook`, which installs the git pre-commit hook into the usual `.git/hooks/pre-commit` file of your projects repository.
 This will allow us to run any scripts immediately before a commit is issued.
     Install both packages locally and save to devDependencies of your package.json.
 This will make sure that when other team members fetch your code, the same `retire` script will be run on their pre-commit action.

       {linenos=off}